Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_vanity_url.md

 This certificate will be used to validate the TLS connection with the marketplace.
 It is recommended that you use a reputable certificate authority (Verisign, DigiCert, Entrust...) to sign your certificate to avoid the "Not secure" warning when navigating to the Marketplace.

-Only the PEM format certificate is accepted.
-Be sure to include the intermediate CA and the key in the certificate to correctly read the certificate information.
+Only a PEM format certificate is accepted.
+Be sure to include the intermediate CA and the private key in the certificate file.
+The private key should be in PKCS#8 format.

 ### Step 1 - Create your certificate